Back to Client Stories

 Here is the scene: You run a scaling manufacturing business.
 You have a sprawling catalogue of physical products, a diverse mix of new and existing customers, and a seasoned sales team on the front lines.

 But as the business scales, a hidden friction emerges.
-Growth amplifies everything—the successful behaviours, but also the costly ones.
-On the sales floor, performance is wildly inconsistent.
-Some reps consistently pull in high-volume orders, others inadvertently lose money on complex quotes, and a few generate unexpected revenue spikes.
+Growth amplifies everything - the successful behaviours, but also the costly ones.
+On the sales floor, performance becomes wildly inconsistent.
+Some representatives consistently pull in high-volume orders, while others inadvertently lose money on complex quotes - leading to a 5-8% margin leakage on intricate product assemblies.
+The core challenge was stabilising this variance.

 The core question wasn’t just how to manufacture more, but how to sell smarter.
-How could we harness historical data to serve up a dynamically suggested sale price—one that guarantees profitability without alienating the buyer?
+How could we harness historical ERP data to serve up a dynamically suggested sale price - one engineered to protect a minimum 15% net profit margin on complex quotes while remaining commercially competitive?

 Most companies treat machine learning as a bulldozer meant to replace human intuition.
 We see it differently.
 We knew the technology had to act like a compass, augmenting the sales team rather than overwriting them.